br3ndonland/br3ndonland.github.io-jekyll/docs/pages/about.md

 When I began learning Python syntax in the Full Stack Web Developer Nanodegree program, progress was slow, and it was difficult to express myself.
 It felt very much like the mental exhaustion of practicing a spoken language.
 The Udacity introductory materials actually recommended that I start with a beginner Nanodegree program first, but I knew that with my motivation and education, I could fill in the gaps in my knowledge and competency.
 I kept at it and didn't let myself get discouraged.

-I got to an exercise in which we had to create a break timer.
+I got to an exercise in which I had to create a break timer.
 The timer opens a YouTube video every two hours, to encourage people to take a break while working on the computer.
 I wrote the code independently, then checked the instructor's solution.

 **When adding a loop to the break counter, I came up with a more efficient way to program it** by using a `for` loop instead of a `while` loop, reducing the required amount of code from eight lines to five. **My code demonstrated that I had learned to think independently and write code in the most efficient and Pythonic way.**